 Most oil and gas companies have a hand and finger safety campaign in force.
 Educational posters on site and worker training create an environment of awareness, which helps — especially with more seasoned workers.
 The IADC reports show that after five years in the industry, worker incidents drop off significantly.

 However, awareness and experience only do part of the job.
 To combat the ever-increasing tally of injuries, companies need to approach safety from the inside out by minimizing the possibilities of risk instead of only providing protection.
 If protection fails, the worker is subjected to the hazard’s full brute force.

 Culling the vast oil and gas reserves in Colorado is a dangerous job.
 Oil and gas companies say they work hard to educate their employees about job hazards and promise to keep their workers safe.
 Some examples of federal and state laws and other protections applicable to oil and gas are summarized here.

-If you or a loved one suffered an injury from an oil and gas work accident, you need the experienced team of Zaner Harden Lawyers who can act fast and conduct an investigation that is sure to get you the money you need for expenses, pain and suffering, and lost wages.
+If you or a loved one suffered an injury from an oil and gas work accident in Colorado, you need the experienced team of Zaner Harden Law, LLP Lawyers who can act fast and conduct an investigation that is sure to get you the money you need for expenses, pain and suffering, and lost wages.

-At Zaner Harden Law, our compassionate, experienced attorneys are here to help you.
-We take on a limited number of cases so that all of our time and attention is focused on getting you the compensation and justice you deserve.
+At Zaner Harden Law LLP, our compassionate, experienced attorneys are here to help you.
+Our attorneys take on a limited number of cases so that all of our time and attention is focused on getting you the compensation and justice you deserve.
 We invite you to request a free, confidential consultation with one of our oil and gas attorneys–so that you can get your questions answered and feel confident about the next step.
-Call us today or fill out our contact form to schedule an appointment and meet our team.